bobleesj/nelder-mead-force-field-optimizer/README.md

 1.	determine the xyz of each Ar atom by parsing the XYZ file.
 2.	determine the distance (r) between the two atoms as a function of x1, y1, z1, x2, y2, y3.
 3.	determine the potential using the distance in 2.
 4.	update the XYZ coordinates of the two atoms as guided by the Nelder Mead  algorithm.

 ## Further Features
+- [ ] Optimize more than 2 Ar atoms

+## Progrgramming Tasks:
 - [ ] Randomize the initial positions of atoms

-## Progrgramming Tasks:
+- [x] Refactor the code
 - [x] Save the optimized coordinates into a xyz file.
 - [x] Apply Nelder–Mead method to determine optimal coordinates
 - [x] Express distance as a function of 2 points of x, y, z